Resident Undergraduate Programs

 Military Transfer Credit

-Prescott College awards transfer credits for US military services training via the American Council on Education (ACE) endorsement transcripts: AART (Army ACE Registry Transcript) and SMART (Sailors/Marines ACE Registry Transcript).
+Prescott College awards transfer credits for US military services training via the American Council on Education (ACE) endorsement transcripts: AART (Army ACE Registry Transcript), SMART (Sailors/Marines ACE Registry Transcript) and Air University.
 Prescott College also awards transfer credit for tests administered to military personnel by DANTES (Defense Activity for Non-Traditional Education Support).
 AART and SMART transcripts and DANTES scores will be evaluated on a course-by-course basis with faculty input.
 Only those courses that pertain to a student's degree program will be awarded transfer credit.

 International Transfer Credits